-Board Membership Requirements Each Board Member's duties have been updated and defined in the Job Descriptions prepared for this purpose.
+Each Board Member's duties have been updated, defined and documented in writing.
 Moreover, each Board Member is also required to provide sufficient time to perform his duties.
-Currently, time commitments are not contractually set, but are understood by all Directors.

 The following are the main objectives of the Board of Directors as stated in the approved Corporate Governance Policies' Manual of the Bank: